Madeline Kingsbury case: What to know about the trial of Adam Fravel

 Fravel is charged with first-degree murder in the death of Kingsbury, whose body was found in June 2023 in Fillmore County after a months-long search in southern Minnesota.
 He was arrested hours after the discovery and charged two days later, on June 9, 2023.

-A van similar to Kingsbury's had been driven on County Road 12 and Highway 43 in Winona County and southbound on Highway 43 into Fillmore County, according to police.
+According to police, a van similar to Kingsbury's had been driven on County Road 12 and Highway 43 in Winona County and southbound on Highway 43 into Fillmore County.
+In the following weeks, volunteers and law enforcement agencies conducted widespread searches along the route.

 READ MORE: Madeline Kingsbury: Timeline of her disappearance and death investigation